 Who makes decisions for children under age 18?

-Children under the age of 18 are not permitted to give consent for medical procedures and treatments.
+Children under the age of 18 cannot give consent for medical procedures and treatments.
 Parents are typically the primary decision-makers for their children.
 Parents give permission for their child to undergo procedures and treatments.
-The parent giving consent must be deemed competent- in other words, be able to understand the information being presented.
+The parent giving consent must be deemed competent They must be able to understand the information being presented.

 In the absence of biological or adoptive parents to give consent, legal guardians (appointed by the court) may have decision-making capabilities.
 If a child has been placed into foster care, foster parents typically do not have decision-making abilities for foster children.
 However, the agency managing the foster care case or a representative of the state may have the ability to give consent for medical procedures; sometimes, the biologic parents may retain decision-making rights for medical care.
 These laws vary from state to state.